CUBRID/cubrid-testtools/CTP/README.md

 - **SHELL**
   - Prepare
-	* Use one server as controller to checkout CTP, and test node may be one or more, they will be controlled by controller, and CTP must be deployed on each node, controller and test node can not be deployed on one server machine.
+	* Use one server as controller to checkout CTP, and test node may be one or more, they will be controlled by controller, and CTP must be deployed on each node.
 	* Controller Node:

 	  ```
-	    Test nodes were configured in CTP/conf/shell.conf as below:
+	    Test nodes are configured in CTP/conf/shell.conf as below:
 		env.instance1.ssh.host=192.168.1.10
 		env.instance1.ssh.port=22
 		env.instance1.ssh.user=<user>